TestRoots/watchdog/CONTRIBUTING.md

 - `watchdog.eclipse.plugin` contains the Eclipse-specific code for the WatchDog Eclipse plugin.
 It includes customizations for Eclipse and depends on
 - `watchdog.core`, which contains mutually shared code for the Eclipse and the IntelliJ plugins.
 - `watchdog` ...
+- ...
+- `watchdog.server` is the Ruby server project.
+We managed it via Maven to have included in the CI build, but ideally, you modify its relatively short code in a Ruby IDE.

 ## IntelliJ
 1. Download the free IC edition